Schoema3/hips/README.md

 Two build systems are available: a standard GNU make, and cmake.
 We recommend the cmake version whenever possible.
 See the README files in the `build_make` and `cmake_build` folders for details.

 ## Test cases
-### Channel flow
+### HiPS Test
   1. Build the code using either Cmake or GNU make.
 We recommend Cmake whenever possible.
   2. Navigate to the `run` directory.
 Open `runOneRlz.sh` and confirm that the input file path and case name are set properly.
-The defaults in `runOneRlz.sh` are `inputDir="../input/channelFlow"` and `caseName="channel"`.
+The defaults in `runOneRlz.sh` are `inputDir="../input/hips"` and `caseName="hips_test"`.
   3. Run `./runOneRlz.sh` to run the case.
 It should take less than two minutes on an average system.
   4. Navigate to `post/channelFlow`.
   5. Run `python3 stats.py [caseName]`.
 With the default case name, this becomes `python3 stats.py channel`.
 This will generate two plots in `../data/[caseName]/post`.
 Navigate there to view them.
   6. In `../data/[caseName]/post`, there should be two newly-generated PDFs.
-These two plots compare the mean and RMS velocity profiles of the channel flow case just run with SEC to previous DNS data of the same case.
+These two plots compare the mean and RMS velocity profiles of the channel flow case just run with HiPS to previous DNS data of the same case.